 BB checks, Hero bets $26

-On the river this is a very easy value bet with a hand like JT, because any hand he continues with is behind our hand (or chops with us).
-But what about if we have AA, QJ, or JJ?
-Then we have to think about the range of hands that would give our bet action, and compare our hand to that range to see if our bet is actually for value.
-Here are some factors we’d want to consider:
+On the river, this is a very easy value bet with a hand like JT, because any hand the BB continues with is behind our hand (or chops with us).
+But what about if we hold AA, QJ, or JJ?
+Then we have to think about the range of hands that would give our bet action, and compare that against our hand.

-- What is villain’s range?: What kinds of hands does villain have by the time we get to the river?
+- What is your opponent’s range?
+What kinds of hands does villain have by the time we get to the river?
 Did he call the flop and turn with hands like JJ and TT?
 Does he have a lot of Qx or only hands like KQ/AQ?
 Does he have many busted flush draws?